istvanmarton/Dispersion/README.md

      ./CTMC_RKPD_SCR_OMP_CPP_GDD Number_of_threads

 command where 'Number_of_threads' is the number of threads the program can use during the execution.
 The format of the code output is 'Statistics_Na_1e+15Wcm_7fs_0CEP_0GDD_0TOD_500FOD_1e-06epsilon.txt', where 'Na' refers to the element or ion (with the electrical charge of the ion), the '1e+15' refers to the intensity in $\frac{W}{cm^2}$, the CEP value is given by degrees, and the three kinds of higher-order dispersions are also indicated.
-The '1e-06epsilon' refers to the parameter that determines the precisity of the integration of the applied Dormand-Prince method.
+The '1e-06epsilon' refers to the parameter that determines the step size in the applied Dormand-Prince method.
 The first eight lines of the file contain general information about the calculations.
 1. In the first line, we can see the atomic number, the number of electrons, and the charge of the electron.
 2. The second line shows the masses of the target (atom or ion) and electron respectively.
 3. The third line shows values relevant to the calculations and can be obtained from the masses and charges of the electron and target.